DAY280130/express-ts-prisma-starterpack/README.md

 ### 3. Edit Prisma Schema

 Edit the schema.prisma file to suit your needs. **DO NOT** delete the `User` model or _id_, _email_, _name_, and _password_ attributes in it.
 Well, you can delete _name_ but you have to edit a few codes in AuthHandlers.ts file later.
-Refer to this (link)[https://www.prisma.io/docs/concepts/components/prisma-schema "Prisma's official docs for schema"] for the details.
+Refer to this [link](https://www.prisma.io/docs/concepts/components/prisma-schema "Prisma's official docs for schema") for the details.

 ### 4. Run Prisma Migrate